An It\^o Formula for rough partial differential equations and some applications: Preliminaries and main results

 (notice the loss of a space-derivative in the above).
 Abusively, we call $g'$ ``the Gubinelli derivative'' of $g,$ though $g'$ could be non-unique in principle (at least without any further assumption on $B,$ see Section \ref{app:true_roughness}). \end{definition}

-This implies in particular that the unknown $v\colon[0,T]\to L^p$ in \eqref{rough_PDE_gene} is bounded and weakly-star continuous with respect to time (allowing to give a meaning to the initial condition).
-In a large part of the sequel we will assume that $v=g=g'$ but this assumption is not needed in the definition of a solution, so we will keep it on this form for the moment.
+That the unknown $v$ should be controlled by $B$ implies in particular boundedness for the path $v\colon[0,T]\to L^p$ and also weak-star continuity (hence allowing to give a meaning to the initial condition).
+In a large part of the sequel we will encounter the situation where $v=g=g'$ but this fact is not needed in the definition of a solution, so we will keep things on the more general form \eqref{rough_PDE_gene} for the moment.